iosifv/recspenses/README.md

 2. Run `pnpm install`
 3. Run `pnpm dev`
 4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+5. Use VsCode's Task Explorer to run the app and drizzle studio.

 ### Run the database locally with docker compose